-Credit purchase must occur at least 14 days prior to any land disturbance on-site.
+Credit purchase must occur at least 14 days prior to any land disturbance on site.
 If the applicant purchases mitigation credits after this deadline, a multiplier of 1.5 will be placed on the number of stream credits needed to serve as incentive to comply with the aforementioned deadline.
 Once the transaction has been completed, the mitigation bank will provide the applicant with a sales receipt verifying the transaction.
 This receipt shall be forwarded to EPD by return receipt certified mail (or similar service) by the applicant to document buffer mitigation compliance.

-The following calculations must be used to calculate mitigation for preservation:
+The following calculations must be used to calculate mitigation for preservation and restoration:

-If post-development total suspended solids and stormwater runoff reduction and/or water quality protection components (see page 2 of this guidance) cannot be addressed on the sites that are mitigated by preservation, justification must be provided and additional preservation will be required as a substitute.
+If post-development total suspended solids and stormwater runoff reduction and/or water quality protection components (see page 2 of this guidance) cannot be addressed on the sites that are mitigated by preservation and restoration, justification must be provided and additional preservation and restoration will be required as a substitute.

-When applying under criterion (k), a multiplier of 1.1 or 1.2 will be placed on the square footage of preservation needed to serve as mitigation for the proposed buffer impact.
-If only one componentcannot be addressed, use a multiplier of 1.1.
+When applying under criterion (k), a multiplier of 1.1 or 1.2 will be placed on the square footage of preservation or restoration needed to serve as mitigation for the proposed buffer impact.
+If only one component cannot be addressed, use a multiplier of 1.1.
 If both components cannot be addressed, use a multiplier of 1.2.

-Example 10 for Preservation Criterion (k):
+Example 10 for Preservation Criteria (k):